thu-ml/tianshou/docs/tutorials/concepts.rst

 ---------

 The :class:`~tianshou.data.Collector` enables the policy to interact with different types of environments conveniently.
-In short, :class:`~tianshou.data.Collector` has two main methods:
+In short, :class:`~tianshou.data.Collector` has one main method:

 * :meth:`~tianshou.data.Collector.collect`: let the policy perform (at least) a specified number of step ``n_step`` or episode ``n_episode`` and store the data in the replay buffer;
-* :meth:`~tianshou.data.Collector.sample`: sample a data batch from replay buffer; it will call :meth:`~tianshou.policy.BasePolicy.process_fn` before returning the final batch data.

 Why do we mention **at least** here?
 For multiple environments, we could not directly store the collected data into the replay buffer, since it breaks the principle of storing data chronologically.